frekele/cielo-lio-remote-client/README.md

-# Cielo LIO Remote Client Java
+# Cielo LIO Remote Java Client

+### Remote integration with Cielo LIO Order Management

 frekele/cielo-lio-remote-client is **licensed** under the **[MIT License]**.
 The terms of the license are as follows: